rm4193/Data-Science-Visualization-ToolKit/README.md

 **2. Download the toolkit using this link:** https://github.com/rm4193/Data-Science-Visualization-ToolKit/archive/PROTOTYPE.zip

     a.
-This zip file will contain all the files
+This zip file will contain all the files for the toolkit

     b.

 **3. Run the package_installer.bat:**

     a.
+This will launch a terminal window, a script will run that will install all the packages that are needed.

+    b.
 This is located inside of Data-Science-Visualization-ToolKit\package_installer.bat

-**4. Open anaconda navigator**
-Opening VSCode in Anaconda Navigator
+**4. Search and open Visual Studio Code**

+    a.
+Navigate to the extensions section

+    b.
+Install the python extension

+    c.
+Close Visual Studio Code once the extension is installed.

 **5. Open the main.py file insi**
 Visual Studio Code: File > Open Folder >